Updated November, 2020

-For me, the Architectural Design program was an excellent stepping stone in my career.
+For me, the Building Design program was an excellent stepping stone in my career.
 It gave me opportunities to work on practical projects and get real work experience with an internship.

 Ultimately, it helped me get into the architecture job market, which was the main goal for me.

-Congratulations and thank-you, Dorian, for sharing your experience in the Architectural Design program.
+Congratulations and thank-you, Dorian, for sharing your experience at Herzing College.
 We wish you continued success in your new job, and as you work toward becoming a licensed architect!

-Herzing College Toronto offers an accelerated 12-month Architectural Design program.
+Herzing College Toronto offers an accelerated 12-month Building Design Technician program.
 Training includes comprehensive preparation for the Ontario Building Code Exam, plus an intensive 8-week (200 hours) internship.

 We recently upgraded this training to give our graduates a competitive edge on the architecture job market.
 This post gives a good break down of the changes we made, and how they benefit our students: